mdarshad1000/mdarshad1000.github.io/_projects/10_project.md

 ---
 layout: page
-title: Healthy Eat 🥗
+title: legal AI 🎓
-description: one-stop solution to get an insight about the food you consume and discover recipes that suit our preferences
+description: Web applciation that allows you to upload legal documents and understand them by conversing in a natural way.
-img: assets/img/healthyeats.png
+img: assets/img/legal.jpeg
-importance: 3
+importance: 4
 category: latest
 ---